The Shell Between Us

 No one said anything.

-But it felt wrong.
+It felt all wrong.

 to the wall.

-“I looked,” said Slug.
+“I looked slow this time,” said Slug.

-“I found another way.”
+“Found another way.”

 Snail paused.